irena-flextool/flextool/docs/index.md

 - First `inflow` parameter with negative values to indicate negative inflow, i.e. demand.
 The `inflow` timeseries are given as a map-type parameter where the first column contains the names of the timesteps and the second column contains the inflow parameter value for that timestep.
 - There are no units to provide the demand.
 It will therefore use the upward slack variable and accept the `penalty_up` cost associated with it.
 Also downward `penalty_down` is defined although the model is not using it at this stage.
 - The *west* `node` needs to have a parameter called `is_active` with value *yes*.
 This chooses the *west* `node` and all its parameters to be sent to the model.
-- All parameters here should be part of the *init* `alternative` - they will be used whenever a `scenario` includes the *init* `alternative`.
+- All parameters here should be part of the *west* `alternative` - they will be used whenever a `scenario` includes the *west* `alternative`.

 ![First_node](./west_node.png)

 The model will also need parameters that define the model structure for time related issues.
 FlexTool time structure offers a lot of flexibility, but it is also bit complex to learn at first.
 At this stage not everything needs to be understood - the time structures will be explained in more detail later.

+First, make a new `alternative` called *init* to keep all the model structure related data separate from the data on physical objects.
+All parameter data that will be added next, should go into the *init* `alternative`.

-However, to get the model to run, these are needed:
+Then, to get the model to run, these are needed:
 - `timeline` object called *y2020* with a map-type parameter `timestep_duration` that defines the timeline the time series data in the model will need to use.
 It contains the name of each timestep in the first column (e.g. *t0001* or *2022-01-01-01*) and the length of the timestep in hours (e.g. *1.0*) in the second column.
 - `timeblockset` object called *2day* with a map-type parameter `block_duration` to define a time block using a timestep name to indicate where the timeblock starts and a number to define the duration of the timeblock in timesteps (e.g. *t0001* and *1.0*).
 - `solve` object called *y2020_2day_dispatch*